stanwood/handbook/README.md

 **Responding**

 - When responding to todos in slack, open a thread, use "On it {time}" (i.e. "On it in 1h") and "Done"/:white_check_mark:.
-- Whenever possible, use meaningfull slack reactions instead of posting an reply (example: https://twitter.com/stanwood_apps/status/1094899597443518464)
+- Whenever possible, use meaningful slack reactions instead of posting an reply (example: https://twitter.com/stanwood_apps/status/1094899597443518464)
 - Add the handle of the person you are responding in the thread.
-- Ine thread per question, don't mix up two questions in a thread without a clear differenciation (e.g. numbers).
+- One thread per question, don't mix up two questions in a thread without a clear differentiation (e.g. numbers).

 **Naming**